Weak Markov Processes as Linear Systems: Subprocesses from Normal Invariant States

-The construction of the scattering theory itself with its intertwiners (M{\o}ller operators) between a free and a perturbed dynamics requires a two-sided process (i.e. with time variable in $\Zset$ for discrete time) as in \cite{KM00} or the construction of a two-sided extension as in \cite{GKL06} and it would take us too far to include it here.
-The reader who follows the given sources will recognize that the change of basis studied in Section \ref{section:observable} relating the weak filtration of $(\qH,V,\fh)$ to the weak filtration of $(\qG,V^\qG,\fg)$ and given by the identity on the one-dimensional $\fg = \Cset \Omega_\phi$ plus the observability map from $\fk$ to $\qY_+$ plus the multi-analytic operator associated to the transfer function (on $\qU_+$), is a GNS-version of the M{\o}ller operator in the scattering theory, in the same way as the associated weak Markov process is a GNS-version of the stationary Markov chain.
-If we take into account the identification of $\qG$ with the inductive limit of the sequence $\big(\fg \otimes \bigotimes^n_1 \! \qP \big)$ mentioned in Section \ref{section:weak} and note that because $\fg = \Cset \Omega_\phi$ is one-dimensional we can identify it further with an infinite tensor product $\bigotimes^\infty_1 \! \qP$ then we arrive essentially at the version of the scattering theory worked out in \cite{Go04a}, Chapter 2.
+But in fact we have seen a version of such a M{\o}ller operator on the level of weak processes also in this paper, namely the change of basis described in the end of Section 6 as the first interpretation offered for observability.
+It relates the weak filtration of $(\qH,V,\fh)$ to the weak filtration of $(\qG,V^\qG,\fg)$ and is given by the identity on the one-dimensional $\fg = \Cset \Omega_\phi$ plus the observability map from $\fk$ to $\qY_+$ plus the multi-analytic operator associated to the transfer function (on $\qU_+$).
+If we take into account the identification of $\qG$ with the inductive limit of the sequence $\big(\fg \otimes \bigotimes^n_1 \! \qP \big)$ mentioned in Section 2 and note that because $\fg = \Cset \Omega_\phi$ is one-dimensional we can identify it further with an infinite tensor product $\bigotimes^\infty_1 \! \qP$ then we arrive essentially at the version of the scattering theory worked out in \cite{Go04a}, Chapter 2.

 But the setting of this paper is more general.
 For example we could also consider stationary Markov chains which are not originally constructed by tensor products of algebras and nevertheless associate weak processes via GNS-construction and apply Proposition \ref{prop:state} to find subprocesses (with $\fg = \Cset \Omega_\phi$).
 Or we can study higher-dimensional co-invariant subspaces $\fg$.
-The systematic use of weak processes adds conceptual clarity and cohesion to such investigations. \\ \\ {\bf Acknowledgement}: This research has been supported by the EPSRC grant EP/G039275/1.
+The systematic use of weak processes adds conceptual clarity to such investigations.